TheOdinProject/curriculum/nodeJS/express/forms_and_data_handling.md

 app.listen(PORT, () => console.log(`Express app listening on port ${PORT}!`));
 ```

-Most simple forms will use the `application/x-www-form-urlencoded` `Content-Type` when sending data to the server.
+Most simple forms will use the `Content-Type: application/x-www-form-urlencoded` HTTP header when sending data to the server.
 Express, however, can't natively parse that data.
-We can use the `express.urlencoded()` middleware to handle this for us.
+We can use the `express.urlencoded()` middleware to handle this for us and automatically set form's data to the `req.body` field.
 When `extended` is `false`,  our server will only accept a `string` or an array of data, so we set it to `true` for some added flexibility.
 Note that if the `Content-Type` doesn't match `application/x-www-form-urlencoded`, then your server will show the data as an empty object `{}`.

 Let's create a new router called `usersRouter.js` in the routes folder: